 Our adventure starts in Chester, looking round the beautiful city, there was no real focus, sometimes you see things along the way.
-Wandering round the ancient Walls, looking at the amazing roman history of the city as we walked.
+Wandering round the ancient Walls, looking at the amazing roman history of the city as we walked, knowing that we followed ancient footsteps.
 Feeling hungry, we found a side street cafe with great food.
 Over lunch Gordon mentioned, that he’d seen advertised in the local news, a new sculpture installation in the Cathedral for Easter.
 We decide to have a look, with no real expectations of the giants we would find.

 I simply wasn’t prepared for what came next, the enormity and power of the figures size and the skill of the artist was astounding.
 The three pieces, which each weigh one ton and stand 19ft (6m) tall, their faces looking down at you, were, full of power, pain and emotion.